 Do you think that's accurate?

-Yeah, I think there's a hidden vote because uh for years I've worked for people like uh, you know, that the media didn't necessarily like.
+Yeah, I think there's a hidden vote because for years I've worked for people like that the media didn't necessarily like.

-So when I worked for Jesse Helms or Frank Rizzo, or for uh uh even when they were going after Arnold Schwarzenegger or they were going and raising his negatives, or like when I was in Israel with the Prime Minister Netanyahu, the media was so negative that people are like wondering who's on the other side of a live interview.
+So when I worked for Jesse Helms or Frank Rizzo or for even when they were going after Arnold Schwarzenegger or they were going and raising his negatives or like when I was in Israel with the Prime Minister Netanyahu, the media was so negative that people are like wondering who's on the other side of a live interview.

-Should I tell them I'm for, you know, uh uh Donald Trump.
+Should I tell them I'm for Donald Trump?

-And uh you're the this pollsters are now speculating about how if it's done online, well it's more anonymous, so so Trump does better.
+And pollsters are now speculating about how if it's done online, well, it's more anonymous so Trump does better.

-And what what's here is you have it you have more of a hidden vote where there's probably two groups.
+And what's here is you have more of a hidden vote where there's probably two groups.

-There's the twelve percent that's undecided, who overwhelmingly think the country's in the wrong direction, overwhelmingly want to change direction from the policies of Barack Obama.
+There's the 12% that's undecided who overwhelmingly think the country's in the wrong direction, overwhelmingly want to change direction from the policies of Barack Obama.

-Uh and so you've got I think Trump has more of a chance to move his favorables up by contrasting with her, and contrasting where things where he stays to the issues where he talks about the country being on the wrong dire on the wrong track, headed in the wrong direction, that we need to move away from the policies of Barack Obama, which the majority of voters in the United States, fifty-six percent want to do.
+And so you've got ⁇ I think Trump has more of a chance to move his favorables up by contrasting with her and contrasting things where he stays to the issues where he talks about the country being on the wrong track, headed in the wrong direction, that we need to move away from the policies of Barack Obama, which the majority of voters in the United States, 56%, want to do.

-It gives him a chance to move his favorables up and allow some of that hidden vote to become unhidden and actually, you know, close the polls, which this one is saying is happening, as well as pull ahead.
+It gives him a chance to move his favorables up and allow some of that hidden vote to become unhidden and actually close the polls, which this one is saying is happening, as well as pull ahead.

 Yeah.

-What the let's talk about electoral votes here.
+What about, as we look at all of this, let's talk about electoral votes here.

 Let's talk about states.

-No, I I think you're gonna see some different states here.
+I think you're going to see some different states here.

-I don't think there's any question, you know, you're gonna see states like Florida and Ohio that are gonna be in play.
+I don't think there's any question, you know, you're going to see states like Florida and Ohio that are going to be in play.

-But I also think you saw it in that Quinnipiact poll last week.
+But I also think you saw it in that Quinnipiac poll last week.

-You see a c uh a state like Pennsylvania, where folks feel like they've been left behind economically.
+You see a state like Pennsylvania where folks feel like they've been left behind economically.

-You had a governor there, there you know, big tax increase and it hurt the economy there.
+You had a governor there, you know, big tax increase and it hurt the economy there.

-I think that uh you know Donald Trump can do really, really well in those states, and the main reason is the two big issues of the day, the economy and jobs and national security, if you saw those Quinnipiact polls, uh Donald Trump was actually beating Hillary Clinton in all three of those swing states on those issues.
+And the main reason is the two big issues of the day, the economy and jobs and national security, if you saw those Quinnipiac polls, Donald Trump was actually beating Hillary Clinton in all three of those swing states on those issues.

 I want to name states here.